-The creation of Fab Lab Egypt was followed, in 2013, by the opening of Qafeer Makerspace in the 6th of October City district, and, in 2015, by the opening of Fab Lab in New Cairo (FLiNC), located in New Cairo.
+The creation of Fab Lab Egypt was followed, in 2013, by the opening of Qafeer Makerspace in the 6th of October City district, and, in 2015, by the opening of Fab Lab in New Cairo (FLINC), located in New Cairo.
 These makerspaces were intended to target citizens in both the west and the east of Cairo (Fab Lab IO, n.d.).
 When criticised by other emerging makerspaces in Egypt for having a "monopoly" on workshops offered to the community, Fab Lab Egypt suspended this service and began directing any workshop requests to other makerspaces in the country (El Safty interview, 2017).
 Fab Lab Egypt collaborates with other makerspaces in assisting new spaces to open up.
 Fab Lab Egypt also organises the annual Maker Faire Cairo, bringing together makers from different parts of Egypt to showcase their work and collaborate.
 For the smaller spaces unable to afford a booth at the Maker Faire, Fab Lab Egypt waives the fees to enhance the visibility of these smaller makerspaces in the maker community.
-Fab Lab Egypt has a strong belief that the closure of any makerspace has a negative impact on the maker movement in Egypt as a whole.
+Fab Lab Egypt as a whole.